Non-fiction (Political Economics, Finance)

 Without nations to build, the West builds economies, but rather than creating wealth, we often just move it around.
 More and more jobs have become manifestly about money, but it’s money for the moment and each of us alone.

-This third and final memoir of the author’s corporate career reveals Western economies to be increasingly mirages.
+The author’s experiences through his corporate legal career reveal Western economies to be increasingly mirages.
 Without nationalism, the West is selling our countries and other inheritances to fund imports of products we don’t need from countries that still manufacture: where people’s work is real and productive.
-Eventually, we’ll run out of countries to sell.
+Eventually, we will run out of countries to sell.

 - Economic Nationalism